Fewarc/todo-list-app/README.md

 ---

 ### Usage:
 After registration and logging in user is capable of creating to-do lists containing single remainder-like notes.
-Every note can be crossed out signaling that the task has been done.
+Every note can be crossed out signalling that the task has been done.
 Notes can also be deleted in case you want them to vanish permanently.
 Similar to notes a single list can be deleted, deleting all the notes it contains.

 ---
 ### App appearance: